 All taxi (hackney carriage) vehicles in Telford and Wrekin access for at least one wheelchair.

 - it can be hailed from the street.

 - also can operate from taxi ranks.

-- must have a meter and a fare table displayed.
+- Hence, we must have a meter and a fare table displayed.

 - have a white plate attached to the rear of the vehicle, a tactile plate on the inside of the door, and a vehicle badge inside the vehicle which all show the license number.

 Moreover, Private hire vehicles are family-sized vehicles and minibusses which carry up to 8 passengers. :